 * Narrower U.S. trade deficit should boost GDP

 * Shares of LinkedIn surge on earnings, outlook

 * Indexes up: Dow 0.4 pct; S&P 500 0.6 pct; Nasdaq 0.9 pct

-NEW YORK, Feb 8 (Reuters) - The Nasdaq composite index closed at a 12-year high and the S&P 500 index at a five-year high as stronger U.S. and international trade data lifted stocks on optimism about the economy.
+NEW YORK, Feb 8 (Reuters) - The Nasdaq composite stock index closed at a 12-year high and the S&P 500 index at a five-year high after stronger U.S. and international trade data improved the outlook for economic growth.